Joshsands/redux-state-shop/README.md

 ## Project Description

-* A virtual library for finding and saving your favorite books.
+* A virtual shop using the redux state for product purchasing

 ## Installation Instructions